 - You view taking care of yourself (e.g. eating, sleeping) as “a waste of time,” or procrastinate such self-care activities.

-Of course there are many others, but these are the ones I hear a lot.
+Of course there are other symptoms, but these are the ones I hear a lot.

 So, what is there to do?
-How can one find space and reduce feelings of stress and overwhelm, when it seems impossible?
+How can you find space and reduce feelings of stress and overwhelm, when it seems impossible?

-It’s often hard to “de-congest” right away, so we must begin in small ways.
+It’s often hard to “de-congest” right away, so you must begin in small ways.

-- Whenever you accept an appointment / obligation / meeting, automatically block off an hour of time afterwards.
+- Whenever you accept an appointment / obligation / meeting, automatically block off 30-60 minutes afterwards.
 You may initially feel this is excessive, but I encourage you to try it.

-- Ensure you have an evening with “nothing to do” at 3-4 times per week, and try not to commit to anything on back-to-back evenings.
+- Ensure you have an evening with “nothing to do” at least 3-4 times per week (bonus: don’t commit to anything on back-to-back evenings).

-- Set a recurring alarm (on your phone) that goes off 2-3 hours before you plan to go to sleep.
-When the alarm goes off, shut off your phone, turn off all screens, and enjoy some relaxation time.
+- Set a recurring alarm that goes off 2-3 hours before you plan to go to sleep.
+When the alarm goes off, shut off your phone, turn off all screens, and enjoy some real relaxation time!

 - Slot tasks into an Urgent vs. Important Matrix.
 Schedule at least 1 hour / week on your calendar for Weekly Planning (download the Urgent vs. Important Matrix Worksheet).

 - Remember who you are: a human being.
-You cannot operate as a machine does.
 To function optimally, you must care for your mind-body system with recovery and rest.
 This is especially true if you are a caretaker for others.

-If you adopt these 5 rules, you will likely find you feel less stressed, you’ll sleep better and feel better overall.
+If you adopt these 5 rules, you might find yourself less stressed, sleeping with fewer interruptions, and feeling more grounded.

-If you should try them for a time, and then stop (because you reverted to old habits, or your routine was disrupted) simply go back to doing #4.
-The Weekly Planning can help you get back on track.
+If you should try them for a time, and then stop (because you reverted to old habits, or your routine was disrupted) learn what you can do.
+And, you can always go back to doing #4.